Mohammad-Hossein-Eslami/Stack_Based_ALU/README.md

 ![download (3)](https://github.com/Mohammad-Hossein-Eslami/Stack_Based_ALU/assets/119133038/7755e1ec-80e7-4104-9b9d-a6bc5fbb92b2)

-In this repository, you can see the code to a stack_based_alu that performs arithmetic operations as well as basic stack operations in Verilog.
+In this repository, you can see the code to a stack_based_alu that performs arithmetic operations using a stack, as well as basic stack operations in Verilog.